dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 By default zero and alpha services are exposed only within the kubernetes cluster as kubernetes service type `ClusterIP`.

-In order to expose the alpha service and ratel service publicly you can use kubernetes service type `LoadBalancer`, or an Ingress resource.
+In order to expose the alpha service and ratel service publicly you can use kubernetes service type `LoadBalancer` or an Ingress resource.

 ##### LoadBalancer (Public Internet)